attentive-sales-engineering/attentive-eds-payload-generator/content/environment-variables.md

 geekdocHidden: true
 ---

-Enter key/value environment variables to use in Postman API requests.
+Enter key/value environment variables to use in API requests.

 {{< environment-variables id=`settings` >}}